 Place both flours in a bowl, gradually add the yeast mixture and olive oil and mix well.

 Turn out on to a lightly floured board and knead together to form a soft, pliable dough.

 Place the dough in a clean bowl, cover with a tea towel and leave in a warm place until it has doubled in size, about 2 hours.

 Tip on to a floured board, punch the dough down and knead again for few minutes.

-Divide the dough in to 4 equal balls and taking one ball at a time roll out to a thin circle about 22 cm in diameter.
+Divide the dough in to 4 or 6 equal balls and taking one ball at a time roll out to a thin circle about 22 cm in diameter for smaller breads and around 24 for larger ones.
 Cover with a tea towel and leave to rest for 10 minutes.